rundis/elm-bootstrap/README.md

 * 4.0.0 Updated to support Twitter Bootstrap 4.0 release version
   * **Breaking changes** - There's quite a few breaking changes.
 Please consult `elm-package diff` for details.
 For a large part the breaking changes are caused by major changes from Twitter Bootstrap Alpha 6 to Twitter Bootstrap 4 release.
 Since it was going to be breaking changes regardless, we took the liberty of refactoring some modules to improve the API as well.
   * **New feature**: Support breadcrumb
+  * **New feature**: Added Border, Flex, Size, Spacing and Display modules (under Bootstrap.Utilities).
+They contain a bunch a functions for creating handy TWBS classes.
   * **Addition**: Added support for the new color roles in TWBS 4.0 accross a range of modules in elm-bootstrap
   * **Addition**: You can now use dropdowns in inputgroups
   * **Addition**: Show accordion with one card open initially when that makes sense.